What exactly is soy?

 Great!
 Anything else in soy’s favour?

-Some researchers have suggested that soy isoflavones can help reduce menopausal hot flushes.
-However, a recent British Pharmacological Society study review concluded that these positive effects were generally 'slight and slow' – so nothing to get too excited about.
+Some research suggest that soy isoflavones can help reduce menopausal hot flushes and other post-menopausal problems.
+However, a 2015 British Pharmacological Society study review concluded that these positive effects were generally 'slight and slow' compared to the oestrogen found in HRT.

 'Much of the controversy surrounding soy is related to breast cancer risk and treatment,' Hobson explains.
 'But the consensus from the available research is that consuming moderate amounts of soy – one to three servings daily – as part of a balanced diet is fine.'